ElektraInitiative/libelektra/src/plugins/README.md

 ### Interpreter

-These plugins start an interpreter and allow you to execute a script in an interpreted language whenever Elektra's key database gets accessed.
+These plugins start an interpreter and allow you to execute a script in an interpreted language whenever Elektra’s key database gets accessed.
 Note that they depend on the presence of the respective binding during runtime.